 Being bilingual in today’s crowded job market can be incredibly beneficial.
 It gives you a competitive edge when searching for new opportunities or within your current career.
-If you speak a second language over an equally qualified candidate, the hiring manager will probably choose you as you have the added bonus of speaking an additional language.
+If you speak a second language over an equally qualified candidate, the hiring manager will probably choose you, as you have the added bonus of speaking an additional language.
 Most companies deal with foreign clients and suppliers and, therefore, need people in-house who can communicate with them in their native tongue.

 When learning something new, our brains need to cope with the complexity as it absorbs and makes sense of new patterns, thus developing key communication skills (such as cognitive thinking and problem solving) that are needed to digest and remember fresh information.

-3. It Expands Chances to Travel
+3. It expands chances to travel

-Learning a new language will encourage you to travel to cities or countries where that language is spoken to practise with the locals.
+Learning a new language will encourage you to travel to cities or countries where that language is spoken to practice with the locals.
 Take Spanish, for example; it’s the main language in over 20 countries.
 You could, therefore, visit those countries and comfortably communicate with the natives.

 During our day-to-day tasks, we rarely give a second thought to our own vocabulary and grammatical rules.
 We are confident in our capabilities and often ignore common practices.
 As we learn a new language, we focus on these constructions of the language, making us think about what they are in our mother tongue.

-5. It Increases Your Understanding of the World
+5. It increases your understanding of the world

 Learning a new language gives you a greater global understanding of the world.
-You will instantly have access to foreign books, films, TV programmes and newspapers, which will give you a real insight into the history and culture of a nation.
+You will instantly have access to foreign books, films, TV programs and newspapers, which will give you a real insight into the history and culture of a nation.
 This, ultimately, gives you an indication of how the world works, including politics and security.

 Learning a new language opens up a whole new world of opportunities — the main one being able to experience new cultures.
 You will have the chance to see new things from a different perspective and be able to connect with people across the world.
 You get to learn what’s fashionable within a culture, including music, style, history and literature.
 This, in turn, will help you grow as a person and appreciate things that you wouldn’t have noticed before.

-7. It’s an Achievement in Itself
+7. It’s an achievement in itself

 Multitasking can be difficult for some people to manage and do well.
-According to a study from the Penn State University, people who are multilingual and proficient at slipping from one language system to another are practised at this very demanding work for the brain.
+According to a study from the Penn State University, people who are multilingual and proficient at slipping from one language system to another are practiced at this very demanding work for the brain.
 Those who have developed the ability to think in different languages and move from one to the other become much better multitaskers, reducing stress levels.

-10. It Sharpens the Mind
+10. It sharpens the mind

 Bilingual people are critical thinkers.
 They have to develop a discipline while studying to allow them to become more perceptive.
 This, conversely, allows them to better observe their surroundings and spot misleading information that they would have not previously paid attention to.

 Do you spend hours deliberating over what to eat for lunch?
 Or which shoes you should buy?
 If so, learning a new language might make you a little more decisive.
-Researchers from Pompeu Fabra University in Barcelona suggest that using a foreign language provides people some emotional distance, which effectively allowed them to take the more utilitarian action.
+Researchers from Pompeu Fabra University in Barcelona suggest that using a foreign language provides people some emotional distance, which effectively allows them to take the more utilitarian action.

 Language skills boost your ability to do well in problem-solving tasks across the board.
-Students who study foreign languages tend to score better on standardised tests than their monolingual peers, particularly in the categories of math, reading and vocabulary.
+Students who study foreign languages tend to score better on standardized tests than their monolingual peers, particularly in the categories of math, reading and vocabulary.
 This is due to their ability to concentrate and multitask better than their classmates.

 Learning a new language will make you more culturally aware, which, in turn, will allow you to be more flexible and appreciative of other’s opinions and facts.
 You’ll be able to move through different groups of people and make connections across the board.
 Networking is such a vital part of today’s working world and being able to communicate in someone’s native tongue is impressive.

 It’s been proven that your brain structure actually increases when a second language is acquired.
-Research from the Georgetown University Medical Center found that bilingual speakers who use both languages often may have more grey matter in the brain regions responsible for attention, inhibition and short-term memory.
+Research from the Georgetown University Medical Center found that bilingual speakers who use both languages often may have more gray matter in the brain regions responsible for attention, inhibition and short-term memory.

-15. It Stalls Dementia and Alzheimer’s
+15. It stalls dementia and Alzheimer’s

 Dementia and Alzheimer’s are inevitable for some elderly people — no matter what you do.
 However, studies have shown that those who speak a second language can stall these diseases by four years, at least.
 I know it doesn’t seem like a lot, but for those around you, it certainly will be of great importance to them if they can avoid seeing you suffer for a number of years.
 Researcher Suvarna Alladi says that ‘speaking more than one language is thought to lead to better development of the areas of the brain that handle executive functions and attention tasks, which may help protect from the onset of dementia.’

-16. It Builds Self-Confidence
+16. It builds self-confidence

 Learning new skills will boost your confidence as you’ll be more attractive to potential employers.
 Studying a foreign language is no different; you’ll be more interesting if you’re able to speak two or more languages fluently.

 Depending on where you’re learning the language, you’ll most likely meet new people and make good connections.
 These learners will also be on the same wavelength as you and you’ll most likely share similar interests.
-What’s more, you can widen your opportunities by speaking to natives while travelling.
+What’s more, you can widen your opportunities by speaking to natives while traveling.